Ivan Yakovlev (military officer): Great Patriotic War

-On the fronts of the Great Patriotic War from July 5, 1941, when the regiment, raised on alert, arrived at the front.
+On the fronts of the Great Patriotic War from 5 July 1941, when the regiment, raised on alert, arrived at the front.
 He was successively the commander of the mortar platoon of the 681st rifle regiment of the 133rd Rifle Division of the 24th Army on the Western Front and on the Reserve Front, from January 1942 he served as the commander of a mortar company of the 140th separate rifle brigade on the Volkhov Front, from June 1942 he served as deputy commander, and from December 1942 as commander of the mortar battalion and in 1943 as commander of the mortar division in the same rifle brigade.

 From 1943 he served as commander of the 259th separate fighter-anti-tank artillery division, from September 1944 he served as commander of the separate self-propelled artillery division of the 136th Rifle Division on the 1st Ukrainian, 1st Belorussian and 2nd Belorussian fronts.
 He took part in the Smolensk defensive battle of 1941, the Kalinin defensive operation of 1941, the defensive and offensive stages of the Battle of Moscow, the Battle of the Dnieper, the Korsun-Shevchenko operation, the Lvov-Sandomierz Offensive, the East Prussian offensive, the East Pomeranian offensive, and the Berlin operation.

 He proved himself to be a brave and talented commander.
 At the end of 1943, west of Kyiv, he repelled an attack by 50 enemy tanks with the help of his artillery division and two anti-tank rifle platoons, using artillery ambush and trapping the enemy in a fire trap.
 In the short battle, the enemy lost 17 tanks and abandoned further attacks in this direction.
 He ended the war in northern Germany, near the city of Stettin.
-During the war, he was wounded three times (seriously in December 1941, lightly in May 1942 and November 1943), and was awarded six military orders.
-During the war, he rose through the ranks from lieutenant to major.
+During the war, he was wounded three times: seriously in December 1941, lightly in May 1942 and November 1943.
+He was awarded six military orders.
+During the war, he was promoted from lieutenant to major.